sodascience/metasyn/docs/paper/paper.md

 ---

 # Summary
-Synthetic data is a promising tool for improving the accessibility of datasets that are otherwise too sensitive to be shared publicly.
+Synthetic data is a promising tool for improving the accessibility of datasets which are too sensitive to be shared publicly.
 To this end, we introduce `metasyn`, a Python package for generating synthetic data from tabular datasets.
-Unlike existing synthetic data generation software, `metasyn` is built on a simple generative model that removes multivariate information from the synthetic data.
+Unlike existing synthetic data generation software, `metasyn` is built on a simple generative model that omits multivariate information.
 This choice enables transparency and auditability, keeps information leakage to a minimum, and enables privacy guarantees through a plug-in system.
 While the analytical validity of the generated data is thus intentionally limited, its potential uses are broad, including exploratory analyses, code development and testing, and external communication and teaching [@vankesteren2024democratize].

 ![Logo of the `metasyn` project.](img/logo.svg)